yuechen2001/tenzies-game/README.md

 ### Instructions

-The goal of the game is to make sure all dies are of the same number.
-To start, choose a number and click on all dies that correspond to that number.
+The goal of the game is to make sure all dices are of the same number.
+To start, choose a number and click on all dices that correspond to that number.
 Click on "Roll" and repeat the process.
-Once all die are of the same colour and in green, you win!
+Once all dices are of the same colour and in green, you win!
 Click on "New Game" to start up another round.

 ### Built With
 * [![React][React.js]][React-url]